fossas/fossa-inbound-usage-workflow/README.md

 This example shows how to scan `optimizely` for inbound use.

 - [ ] In the GitHub UI, create a test repository called `inbound-usage-jira-20231`.
+  - [ ] Or clone this repository and skip some steps.
 - [ ] Add a dummy README describing the purpose of the project.
 - [ ] Clone the project.
 - [ ] Install Go.